 Although Rioja has its three sub-regions, the wines produced and grapes they are produced from are relatively similar across all three as this is regulated by the country DOC system.
-Usually these wines were created using various grape varieties, however, it has become more common to see them produced as mono-varietal wine and the authorized proportional variations are as followed.
+Usually these wines were created using various grape varieties; however, it has become more common to see them produced as monovarietal wine.
+The authorized proportional variations are as followed.

-Red wines must be made of at least 95% Tempranillo, Garnacha Tinta, Graciano, Mazuelo and Maturana Tinta, while white wines must be made up of Viura, Garnacha Blanca, Malvasia, Maturana Blanca Tempranillo Blanco, and Turruntes (should not be confused with the Torrontés grape which is not genetically the same at all).
+Red wines must be made of at least 95% Tempranillo, Garnacha Tinta, Graciano, Mazuelo and Maturana Tinta.
+White wines must be made up of Viura, Garnacha Blanca, Malvasia, Maturana Blanca Tempranillo Blanco, and Turruntes (should not be confused with the Torrontés grape which is not genetically the same at all).
 Finally, Rosé wines must be made of a minimum 25% Tempranillo, Garnacha Tinta, Graciano, Mazuelo and Maturana Tinta.
-All three regions must follow these specifications, however, as we will explain later, foreign varieties have since been introduced.
+All three regions must follow these specifications; however, as we will explain later, foreign varieties have since been introduced.

 Rioja Alavesa consists of two separate pieces of land joining with Rioja Alta, due to this proximity, the geographic benefits are similar such as the DOC zone itself.
 Vineyards are located at a similar altitude to Rioja Alta, and so the wines often have similarities.
 Similar elegance, but also they show more acidity.
 This will be primarily be due to each sub-region having its macroclimate which varies slightly to one another, even in geographical proximity.